Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 ### Indexing Model and Tree Structure

-Depending on the I3S version the indexing model can vary.
+Depending on the I3S version, the indexing model can vary.
 In I3S version 1.7, nodes are indexed using a [node page index](#Node-Paging-and-the-Node-Page-Index-for-I3S-1.7).
 In I3S version 1.6 and earlier, nodes can be indexed using most common indexing models (e.g. [treekeys](indexing-for-I3S-1.6-and-earlier), quadtrees, R-trees).
 Within the indexing scheme, the regions are organized in a [bounding volume hierarchy](#Bounding-Volume-Hierarchy).
 The specific indexing scheme is hidden from clients since they only need to load resources.

 ### Node Paging and the Node Page Index